Select Page

 What are influence dollars?

 Influence dollars are campaign donations and lobbyist gifts given to Public Service Commissioners from companies and people that may profit from the agency’s decisions.
-Commissioners should work hard to avoid the appearance of undue influence via campaign contributions.
-The more money a commissioner accepts from these special interests the harder it is for the people of Georgia to trust that they are serving their best interests.
+While accepting the money doesn’t necessarily mean the Commissioner acted in those companies’ favor, the more money a commissioner accepts from these special interests, the harder it is for the people of Georgia to trust that they are serving our best interests.

 Term Ending in 2022